SlicerMorph/S_2019/Lab01_Reproducible_research/README.md

 git pull
 ```

-## Create your own project on Github and make it talk to Rstudio
+## Exercise 2: Create your own project on Github and make it talk to Rstudio
 1. Log in to your Github account and create a new repository.
 There is a small "+" sign right next to your profile picture

 <img src="images/plus.png">

 2. Fill in the information about your new repository.
-I usually select the the option *Initialize this repository with a README*.
+I usually select the option *Initialize this repository with a README*.
 Once you are finished, click *Create repository*

 <img src="images/newrepo.png">